privacybydesign/irma-documentation/docs/api-irmajs.md

 * Otherwise it should be an `object` contaning an [(extended) session request](api-session-requests).
 How it is handled depends on `method`:
   * `none`: it is POSTED as JSON to the IRMA server (which must be configured to accept unauthorized session requests).
   * `token`: it is POSTED as JSON to the IRMA server along with an API token from the `key` parameter in a HTTP header.
-  * `publickey`: it is first signed into a JWT with the specified RSA private `key`, using `name` as the requestor name, and then POSTed to the IRMA server.
+  * `publickey`: it is first signed into a JWT with the specified RSA private `key` in PEM, using `name` as the requestor name, and then POSTed to the IRMA server.
   * `hmac`: it is first signed into a JWT with the specified symmetric HMAC `key`, using `name` as the requestor name, and then POSTed to the IRMA server.